qualiu/vscode-msr/README.md

 - Use **full-name** (like `find-spring-ref.cmd`) .
 - Or use **full script path** (like `~/cmdAlias/find-spring-ref`).

-### Try rgfind-xxx to Search Multiple git Repositories
+### Try rgfind-xxx to Search Multiple Git Repositories

 After [cooking alias scripts](#make-command-shortcuts-to-search-or-replace-in-or-out-of-vscode), you can use `rgfind-xxx` like `rgfind-cpp-ref MySearchWord` to **recursively** search multiple git repositories in a folder.